Audio-Project-Workgroup/granular_synth/README.md

 ## Code Structure

+### Top-Level Directories

+* `src` contains all the source code, including all the source code for the JUCE framework
+* `data` contains audio files for the plugin to load
+* building the project creates a new directory called `build`, which will contain the compiled executables, libraries, and plugins.
+See [Building](#building)

+### Translation Units(TODO: real names)

+* `plugin.so/dll/dylib`: a dynamic library containing all of the plugin's audio-visual output logic.
+Compiled from `plugin.cpp`.
-* the native host application is compiled from main.cpp
+* `test/main.exe`: a simple host application for the dynamic library plugin, capable of hot-reloading.
+Compiled from `main.cpp`.
-* the dynamic library plugin is compiled from plugin.cpp
+* `Granular Synth Test.vst3`: a vst plugin that loads the dynamic library plugin.
+Compiled from `PluginProcessor.cpp` and `PluginEditor.cpp`.

-* the JUCE vst3 plugin is compiled from PluginProcessor.cpp and PluginEditor.cpp
+### Misc.

-* common.h contains the code that the dynamic library plugin needs to interface with the native host and JUCE
+* `common.h` defines the functions and data structures that the dynamic library plugin needs to interface with the native host and JUCE, as well as some shared code and definitions
-* platform.h is a small OS abstraction layer used by the native host (windows functions are untested)
+* `platform.h` is a small OS abstraction layer used by the native host

 ## How it Works